PE39806/bailo-tests-and-experiments/README.md

 - `scanners.py`: upload various files from the local machine to a model to test the performance of the AV scanners.
 - `long_names.py`: create a model with a release with a file with very long names, and also a data card with a very long name.
 Used to test overflowing text.
 - `concurrent_file_uploads.py`: upload multiple files simultaneously.
 Used to stress test the backend and AV scanners.
+- `model_card_revisions.py`: set random values for each part of a model card.
+Used to stress test model mirroring with many revisions.

 ## Bailo OpenAPI Linter